-The accelerator study will be split into two parts: the re-optimisation of the pion-capture section and the muon-decay ring for the neutrino-scattering programme; and the study of the feasibility of implementing the facility at CERN.
-The re-optimisation will start from the study of the capture of $\sim 8 \text{ GeV}$ pions and their transport to the decay ring.
-The design of the decay ring will be revised to accommodate the maximum muon-beam energy of 6 GeV and to provide the ability to store muon beams with energies in the range $1 \leq E{\mu} \leq 6 \text{ GeV}$.
-The feasibility study will develop a preliminary proposal for siting the facility at CERN and will take into account the number of protons on target required, the extracted-beam parameters and the number of potential users.
-Fast extraction from the SPS and proton-beam transport to the pion-production target will be considered alongside initial engineering of the target, horn, target complex and proton-beam absorber.
-The siting at CERN will be considered to allow preliminary investigations of the civil engineering to be carried out.
-An important aspect of the feasibility study will be consideration-protection issues raised by the target and the pion and muon fluxes.
+A sketch of the proposed siting of nuSTORM at CERN is shown in figure 3.
+The existing fast-extraction from the SPS that serves beam to the West Area will be exploited.
+Protons will be extracted into a new transfer line and delivered to a target/capture system that will select \sim 8 GeV pions and transport them to the decay ring.
+The design of the decay ring will be revised to accommodate the maximum muon-beam energy of 6 GeV and to provide the ability to store muon beams with energies in the range $1 \lesssim E{\mu} \lesssim 6$ GeV.
+The feasibility study will take into account the number of protons on target required and the extracted-beam parameters and will consider the fast extraction from the SPS and the proton-beam transport to the pion-production target.
+Preliminary investigations of the engineering of the target, horn, target complex and proton-beam absorber will be carried out.
+An important aspect of the feasibility study will be consideration of the radiation-protection issues raised by the target and the pion and muon fluxes.